szabolcsthedeveloper/szabolcsthedeveloper/README.md

 <i align="center">Currently learning to walk in Web3 Development without falling on my bottom.
-Oen to collaborating on interesting and innovative projects.</i>
+Open to collaborating on interesting and innovative projects.</i>
 <br>